willstepp/writings/joseph-the-son/jts.md

 Joseph looked up and their eyes met.
 Jesse was taller, stronger, and his eyes meaner than his.
 They said nothing in words until the tension was unbearable.

-“Yo check out that dog, man,” Maurice suddenly said, breaking the tension, “Goddamn that’s an ugly dog.
+“Yo check out that dog, man,” Maurice suddenly said, breaking the tension, “That’s an ugly dog.
 Where he came from I wonder?”

 The other boys, including Joseph, looked at what Maurice had found.
 There on the road, limping along, was a mutt of some kind.
 Mangy.
 About half dead.